guocailee/guocailee.github.io/_posts/2016-07-14-Design-Better-Forms.md

 > Users think in batches, and long forms can feel overwhelming.
 By creating logical groups the user will make sense of the form much faster.

+### Why ask?

+Omit optional fields and think of other ways to collect data.
+Always ask yourself if the question can be inferred, postponed, or completely excluded.
+Data entry is increasingly automated.
+For example, mobile and wearable devices collect large amounts of data without the user’s conscious awareness.
+Think of ways you can leverage social, conversational UI, SMS, email, voice, OCR, location, fingerprint, biometric, etc.

+### Make it fun

+Life is short.
+No one wants to fill out a form.
+Be conversational.
+Be funny.
+Gradually engage.
+Do the unexpected.
+It is the role of the designer to express their company’s brand to elicit an emotional reaction.
+If done correctly, it will increase completion rates.
+Just make sure you don’t violate the rules listed above.